-We have a Board of Directors consisting of seven directors who will serve until the next annual meeting of stockholders and until their respective successors are duly elected and qualified.
+We currently have a Board of Directors consisting of seven directors.
+All directors elected at the annual meeting will serve until the next annual meeting of stockholders in 2025 and until their respective successors are duly elected and qualified.

-The Board of Directors' nominees for election at the annual meeting are Jack A. Bradley, Elizabeth Cholawsky, Haydn Hsieh, Ruey L. Lu, Barbara Nelson, Lee-Lean Shu and Robert Yau.
-All nominees currently serve on the Board of Directors.
-If elected, the seven nominees will serve as directors until our annual meeting of stockholders in 2024 and until their successors are duly elected and qualified.
-If any of the nominees declines to serve or becomes unavailable for any reason, or if a vacancy occurs before the election (although we know of no reason to anticipate that this will occur), the proxies may be voted for such substitute nominees as we may designate.
+The Board of Directors' nominees for election at the annual meeting are Jack A. Bradley, Elizabeth Cholawsky, Haydn Hsieh, Ruey L. Lu, Lee-Lean Shu and Robert Yau.
+All six of the nominees currently serve on the Board of Directors.
+Barbara Nelson, the seventh member of the current Board of Directors, is not standing for re-election.
+If any of the six nominees declines to serve or becomes unavailable for any reason, or if a vacancy occurs before the election (although we know of no reason to anticipate that this will occur), the proxies may be voted for such substitute nominees as we may designate.

-These seven nominees represent a balance of directors with a history of service on the Board and newer directors with a strong mix of relevant experience.
+These six nominees represent a balance of directors with a history of service on the Board and newer directors with a strong mix of relevant experience.
 Our Nominating and Governance Committee and Board of Directors have evaluated each of our nominees against the factors and principles we use to select nominees for director, which are described elsewhere in this proxy statement.
-Based on this evaluation, our Nominating and Governance Committee and Board of Directors concluded that it is in the best interests of GSI Technology and its stockholders for each of the seven nominees named above to serve as a member of the Board of Directors.
+Based on this evaluation, our Nominating and Governance Committee and Board of Directors concluded that it is in the best interests of GSI Technology and its stockholders for each of the six nominees named above to serve as a member of the Board of Directors.

-If a quorum is present and voting, the seven nominees for director receiving the greatest number of votes will be elected.
+If a quorum is present and voting, the six nominees for director receiving the greatest number of votes will be elected.
 A WITHHOLD vote will have no effect on the vote.
 Our Board of Directors has no reason to believe that any nominee named herein will be unable or unwilling to serve.

-The Board of Directors unanimously recommends a vote FOR the nominees named above.
+The Board of Directors unanimously recommends a vote FOR the six nominees named above.

-The following table sets forth information regarding our current directors, each of whom is a nominee for election at the annual meeting, as of June 30, 2023:
+The table below sets forth information regarding our current directors, as of June 30, 2024.
+Other than Barbara Nelson, each of our current directors is a nominee for election at the annual meeting.

-Nominee's Name Principal Occupation Age Director Since Jack A. Bradley Partner, David Powell Financial Services 74 2015 Elizabeth Cholawsky Chief Executive Officer of HG Insights Inc. 67 2019 Haydn Hsieh Chairman and Chief Strategy Officer of Wistron NeWeb Corp.
-68 2008 Ruey L. Lu President of eMPIA Technology 67 2000 Barbara Nelson Former Vice President, Western Digital Corporation; Board member, Audit Committee member and Chair of the Nominating and Corporate Governance Committee of Backblaze, Inc. 68 2021 Lee-Lean Shu President, Chief Executive Officer and Chairman of the Board of Directors of GSI Technology 68 1995 Robert Yau Vice President, Engineering and Secretary of GSI Technology 70 1995
+Nominee's Name Principal Occupation Age Director Since Jack A. Bradley Former Partner, David Powell Financial Services, Independent consultant for early stage technology companies 75 2015 Elizabeth Cholawsky Former Chief Executive Officer of HG Insights Inc.; Board member of American Riviera Bancorp; former President, CEO and Board member of Support.com, Inc. 68 2019 Haydn Hsieh Chairman and Chief Strategy Officer of Wistron NeWeb Corp.
+69 2008 Ruey L. Lu President of eMPIA Technology 68 2000 Barbara Nelson (1) Former Vice President, Western Digital Corporation; Board member, Audit Committee member and Chair of the Nominating and Corporate Governance Committee of Backblaze, Inc., Board member OneView Healthcare 69 2021 Lee-Lean Shu President, Chief Executive Officer and Chairman of the Board of Directors of GSI Technology 69 1995 Robert Yau Secretary of GSI Technology 71 1995